raspberrypilearning/deck-of-cards/en/step_7.md

 - Give me `str(n)` (the string version of n)
 - For every `n in range(2, 11)` (remember that the `range()` function will start at 2 and stop at (but not include) 11)

-Then, add on the JQKA cards at the end:
+Then add a list containing the picture cards and the ace at the end:

 ```Python
 numbers = [str(n) for n in range(2,11)] + ["J", "Q", "K", "A"]